okeeffed/developer-notes/manual/System-Design/Glossary.md

 Load balancer typically sits between the client and the server accepting incoming network and application traffic and distributing the traffic across multiple backend servers using various algorithms.

 By balancing app requests, the LB reduces individual server load and prevents one single application from becoming a single point of failure - improving overall application availability and responsiveness.

+## Utilizing full scalability and redundancy

+To utilize full scalability and redundancy, we can try to balance the load at each layer of the system.

+This could mean before a web server layer, an application server layer and database server layer.